-The iOS 12.0.1 update is a maintenance upgrade, but it could still take awhile to download and install on your iPhone, iPad, or iPod touch.
+The iOS 12.1.1 update is a point upgrade, but it could take awhile to download and install on your iPhone, iPad, or iPod touch.

-Apple’s new iOS 12.0.1 update comes with a short list of bug fixes for lingering iOS 12 and iPhone XS problems.
-It doesn’t come with any new features.
+Apple’s new iOS 12.1.1 update comes with a long list of changes including new features, security patches, and bug fixes for lingering iOS 12 problems.

-If you’re moving your device from iOS 12.0 to iOS 12.0.1 you’ll get the shortest change log and the smallest download.
-The iOS 12.0.1 update is a 106MB download for the iPhone X and a 156MB update for the iPhone XS.
-It’s around the same for other iPhone and iPad models running the first version of iOS 12.
+If you’re moving your device from iOS 12.1 to iOS 12.1.1 you’ll get the shortest change log and the smallest download.
+The iOS 12.1.1 update is a 372MB download for the iPhone X. It’s around the same size for other iPhone and iPad models currently running iOS 12.1.

 If you’re moving your phone or tablet from an older version of iOS, like iOS 11.4.1, the list of changes will be much larger.
-You will also see a larger download size.
-That’s because the features from the updates you skipped are baked into your version of iOS 12.0.1.
+You’ll also see a larger download size.
+That’s because the features from the updates you skipped are baked into your version of iOS 12.1.1.

 |Sync (Optional)||5-45 Minutes|

 |Total iOS 12.1.1 Update Time||10 Minutes to 1 Hour+|

 Before you initiate the iOS 12.1.1 download you’ll want to prepare yourself and your device.
 A few minutes of prep can prevent issues and headaches.

 If you don’t know how to properly prepare for iOS updates, you’ll want to dig into our pre-installation guide for tips.
 It highlights what we typically do before we install an update of this size.